vaab/gitchangelog/README.rst

 Usage
 =====

-The `reference configuration file`_ is delivered within ``gitchangelog`` package and provides defaults for settings.
+The `reference configuration file`_ is delivered within ``gitchangelog`` package and is used to provides defaults to settings.
+If you didn't install the package and used the standalone file, then chances are that ``gitchangelog`` can't access these defaults values.
+This is not a problem as long as you provided all the required values in your config file.

-You *may* place a ``gitchangelog.rc`` file somewhere to override the defaults.
+The recommended location for ``gitchangelog`` config file is the root of the current git repository with the name ``.gitchangelog.rc``.
-The recommended location is the root of the current git repository with the name ``.gitchangelog.rc``.
 However you could put it elsewhere, and here are the locations checked (first match will prevail):

 - in the path given thanks to the environment variable ``GITCHANGELOG_CONFIG_FILENAME``